 Tubers (as well as many of the other foods in the Kitavan diet like fruits and green vegetables) also have a low glycemic index, meaning they won't spike your blood sugar levels.
 Foods with a high glycemic index (think processed, sugary, carb-heavy foods) raise insulin levels, thus promoting inflammation and the production of hormones that increase activity in oil glands.
 Though, note that white potatoes actually don't fall into this skin-friendly category: They have a glycemic index of 85, whereas sweet potatoes have a GI of 54.

 As mentioned before, coconuts play a huge role in the Kitavan diet—they use it in all forms: raw, as coconut water, and as an oil for cooking.
 Coconuts have antibacterial, anti-inflammatory, and antifungal properties, making them the perfect weapon for staving off acne.
-The MCTs (medium-chain triglycerides) in coconuts also promote healthy gut bacteria, which plays an essential role in keep the skin clear by lowering inflammation levels.
+The MCTs (medium-chain triglycerides) in coconuts also promote healthy gut bacteria, which plays an essential role in keeping the skin clear, by lowering inflammation levels.
 Another healthy fat that Kitavans eat is the omega-3 found in fish.
-These also help promote healthy gut bacteria.
+This also helps promote healthy gut bacteria.